 Fisher Phillips Partnering With Georgia Association Of Health Underwriters (GAHU) At 24th Annual Convention

 This exceptional program provides two days of extensive professional development content.
-Human Resource and Benefit professionals will hear directly from experts about how health benefits may be structured in the future, tax credit opportunities, defined benefit opportunities and more!
+Human Resource and Benefit professionals will hear directly from knowledgeable presenters about how health benefits may be structured in the future, tax credit opportunities, defined benefit opportunities and more!
 Better still, for HR and Benefit professionals, the convention registration fee will be waived making this a valuable opportunity.

 24th Annual Convention